 Eat The Rainbow: My Top Antioxidant-Rich Foods

 The top contributors of antioxidants in the average American diet tends to be tea, dietary supplements, fruit and fruit juices – with vegetables contributing a very limited amount likely as a result of their limited consumption.

 Generally speaking higher fruit and vegetable intake is a primary marker for high antioxidant intake, this is especially true of all fruits/veggies that are purple, red or blue in colour.

 If you wanted a single take away from today’s post, eating more fruits and veggies that fit that description would not be a bad one.

 There are, of course, many other options to consider.

-Here are some examples of the foods, spices and beverages which deliver the most antioxidants per serving, based on work out of the BMC Nutritional Journal in 2019:
+Here are some examples of the items that offer the most antioxidants per serving, from BMC Nutritional Journal 2019:

 Herbs/Spices – Cinnamon, cloves, allspice, oregano, basil